 Also, as parties seek to include specific terms in their deals that address COVID-19-related risks, it remains to be seen whether another wave of disputes might arise out of such new contractual language.

 To put all of this in perspective, Freshfields has asked its attorneys, and its clients, the simple question: in terms of disputes, what comes next?
-Our report – which can be downloaded here (PDF) – summarizes the key disputes trends we’re seeing around the world.
+Our report – which can be downloaded here (PDF) – summarises the key disputes trends we’re seeing around the world.

 See here for related posts in this series.